FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 - install the package above
 - copy the DLLs for your architecture into `C:\Windows\System32`

+## macOS Radio Deployment Support

+Radio deployment on macOS works by discovering radio volumes mounted at `/Volumes` and using USB HID for mode switching.
+The following applies:

+**Supported:**
+- ✓ Simulator file deployment (same as Windows/Linux)
+- ✓ Radio USB HID mode switching (`start_usb_debug()`, `stop_usb_debug()`)
+- ✓ Radio drive discovery via mounted volumes (when radio is mounted)
+- ✓ File copying to mounted radio storage

+**Not Available:**
+- ✗ Windows-style volume locking (FSCTL_LOCK_VOLUME) — not provided by macOS kernel
+- ✗ Direct volume ejection via `diskutil` is attempted but not guaranteed (best-effort)

+**Practical Notes:**
+- The Ethos radio's firmware is designed to handle filesystem operations correctly regardless of OS volume locking state
+- The deployment workflow is sequential and user-initiated, so concurrent access conflicts are unlikely
+- If a radio volume is not discovered, the fallback behavior in `deploy.py` will retry and report diagnostics

 If you prefer to use Ethos Suite instead of direct HID control, add an `ethossuite_bin` entry to `.vscode/deploy.json`.